brocaar/chirpstack-network-server/docs/api.md

 {
-	"exp": 1257894000,             // the unix time when the token expires "admin": false,                // admin users have access to all api methods and resources "api": ["Node.Get"],           // list of api methods the user has access to "apps": ["0102030405060708"],  // list of AppEUIs the user has access to "nodes": ["*"]                 // list of DevEUIs the user has access to }
+	"exp": 1257894000,             // the unix time when the token expires "admin": false,                // admin users have access to all api methods and resources "apis": ["Node.Get"],          // list of api methods the user has access to "apps": ["0102030405060708"],  // list of AppEUIs the user has access to "nodes": ["*"]                 // list of DevEUIs the user has access to }